ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Mainnet
 ```

 In the [deploy a subnet](#deploy-a-subnet) section, we saw that a subnet is permissioned via a set of keys.
 Therefore not any node can be added as validator to the subnet.
-A holder of a control key _must_ call [addSubnetValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) first in order to allow the node to validate the subnet.
+A holder of a control key _must_ call [subnet addValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) first in order to allow the node to validate the subnet.
 So the tool allows the user now to verify if the node has already been permissioned ("whitelisted") to be a validator for this subnet (by calling an API in the background).

 ```bash
 Would you like to check if your node is allowed to join this subnet?